millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 Vectors and Matrices
 ~~~~~~~~~~~~~~~~~~~~

-In NumPy we represent matrices and vectors as a special kind of array called a NumPy array.
+Recall that in NumPy, we represent matrices and vectors as a special kind of array called a NumPy array.
 To define
 a NumPy array, we use the function ``np.array()``.
 For example, to create the vector

 .. math::